 Molecular biological processes have particular importance in characterising breast cancers.
 Gene expression and regulatory signals confer cell identity and response to the environment.
 Therefore gene expression has been investigated with microarray technologies , with “intrinsic subtypes” identified characterised by estrogen receptor, HER2, and basal, epithelial signaling.
 The expression profiles were similar across independent samples of the same tumour and between primary and metastatic tumours of the same patient.
-Thus expression profiles represent the molecular state of a tumour rather than the sample and the molecular configuration of the cells regulation is carried through the cellular lineage of during metastasis preserving the molecular subtype.
+Thus expression profiles represent the molecular state of a tumour rather than the sample and the molecular configuration of the cells regulation is carried through the cellular lineage during metastasis preserving the molecular subtype.
 These molecular intrinsic subtypes “luminal A”, “luminal B”, “HER2-enriched”, “basal-like”, and “normal-like” have been replicated across microarray studies , with their relevance to prognosis (including predicting survival and response to neoadjuvant chemotherapy) demonstrated and a 50-gene subtype predictor from microarray and qPCR analysis has been provided .
 This has been further updated with the “claudin-low” subtype and stimulated further investigations into subtyping of breast cancers by molecular properties.
 Despite differences in subtyping performed by different research groups and companies, there is widespread agreement that distinguishing luminal, HER2-enriched, and triple negative tumours can be performed with expression profiles and have value in our understanding of cancer progression and prognostic importance for patients .
 High-throughput technologies have the potential to enable such subtyping on a vast scale in discovery of further subtypes in breast cancer or other diseases and in identification of these subtypes along with mutations in routine clinical diagnostic and prognostic testing.
 The “Pan cancer” approaches by the cancer genome atlas project (as discussed in more detail in section [TCGA_Findings]) expand on the importance of molecular differences between cancers by examining molecular profiles across cancer tissue types .

 Cancer is a major health concern with a well-established genetic contribution, in risk and in the molecular changes occuring during progression .
 Many genes have been discovered to be important in different cancers with molecular differences between cancers, including alterations across the genome, being of clinical importance.
 As such cancers were among the first samples investigated with genomics following the sequencing of the human genome and continue to be the subject of genomics and bioinformatics investigations.